Everyone knows TLC’s famous words of advice, “Don’t go chasing waterfalls.” But we think it’s in your best interest to do exactly the opposite.

 Perhaps surprising to many people even from the Dayton-area, there are actually quite a few prime waterfall spots nearby.

-Here are a handful of waterfall destinations we suggest you “chase” down this summer:
+Here are a handful of waterfall destinations we suggest you “chase” down:

 1. LUDLOW FALLS